corrode/corrode.github.io/content/podcast/s04e08-season-finale/index.md

 series = "Podcast"
 +++

+<div><script id="letscast-player-77a830f9" src="https://letscast.fm/podcasts/rust-in-production-82281512/episodes/season-4-finale/player.js?size=s"></script></div>

 You know the drill by now.
 It's time for another recap!

 Sit back, get a warm beverage and look back at the highlights of Season 4 with us.

 We've been at this for a while now (four seasons, and 32 episodes to be exact).
 We had guests from a wide range of industries: from Microsoft to Astral, and from password managers to satellite systems.

-Our focus this time around was on the technical details of Rust in production, especially integration of Rust into existing codebases and ecosystem deep dives.
-Thanks to everyone who participated in the survey last season, which helped us dial in our content.
-Let us know if we hit the mark or missed it!
+This time, it's all about using Rust for foundational software, which is software that is critical to a team or even an entire organization.
+Rust is a great fit for this type of software.

 <!-- more -->

-For the future, we hope to present an even more diverse set of guests and topics.
-If you have any suggestions, please reach out!

-We'll be back soon.
-In the meantime, check out our dedicated [learn](/learn) page for additional content about Rust adoption.
+If your'e interested in using Rust for your own projects, check out our dedicated [learn](/learn) page for additional content about Rust adoption.

 {{ codecrafters() }}